Posted on September 10, 2019

-Although anyone can get oral cancer, factors that increase the risk include tobacco and alcohol use, excessive sun exposure (particularly to the lip) and a diet low in fruits and vegetables.
+Although anyone can get oral cancer, factors that increase the risk include chewing tobacco, smoking, alcohol use, excessive sun exposure (particularly to the lip) and a diet low in fruits and vegetables.

 Men are more susceptible to oral cancer, and people over the age of 45 are at a higher risk.
 However, an oral cancer screening will start much earlier during your oral exam as eary detection offers the best outlook for oral cancer.